EJWebber/bamboo_u_backend/README.md

 # bamboo_u
-Flatiron Module 5 project, a daily body and mind goal setting app to balance physical and mental health.
+Flatiron Module 5 Project
+A daily body and mind goal setting app to balance physical and mental health.